biopython/biopython/Doc/Tutorial/chapter_blast.rst

 single query.
 The ``Bio.Blast.Record`` class inherits from ``list``, and is essentially a list of ``Bio.Blast.Hit`` objects (see section :ref:`subsec:blast-hit`).
-The ``Bio.Blast.Record`` class provides list- and dictionary-like access to the hits it contains (see section :ref:`subsec:blast-hit-access`).
 A ``Bio.Blast.Record`` object has the following two attributes:

 -  ``query``: A ``SeqRecord`` object which may contain some or all of